Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

-The best teams from opposing divisions meet when the NFC North-leading Green Bay Packers (3-1) take the field as a 3-point favorite against the AFC North-leading Cincinnati Bengals (3-1) on Sunday, October 10, 2021 at Paul Brown Stadium.
-The point total is 50 for the outing.
+The best team in the NFC North, the Green Bay Packers (3-1), are 3-point favorites against the AFC North-leading Cincinnati Bengals (3-1) on Sunday, October 10, 2021 at Paul Brown Stadium.
+This game has an over/under of 51 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.